-200 Introduction to Ethics (3)
+200 Introduction to Ethical Theory (3)

-An introduction to problems in ethics.
-Considerations of specific moral problems and various accounts of the sources of human values.
-Fall.
+An introduction to theories in ethics with a historical focus.
+Students will be introduced to virtue theory, utilitarianism, and deontology as well as some contemporary accounts of the sources of human values.
+Spring.

 213 The Human Religious Experience (3)